TEK-Nemesis/Original-OGX360-Internal-Conversion-Kit/USB Extender/readme.md

 ## Overview

 The USB Extender simply extends the USB port on the ogx360, bringing a USB port to the front of the Xbox.
 The reset button is optional but it may prove useful in its operation (perhaps when switching from wired to wireless controllers).
+A 5-pin 1.00mm pitch JST cable is used to connect the two parts (although you may also wire directly to the solder pads.)

 <img src="./Images/USB_Extender_small.jpg" width="60%"/>